samsquire/ideas4/README.md

 This is what ORM software does for us.
 It maintains object graphs

+I would like my ORM to be explicit in its workings and literally accept lists of lists to populate objects, not do magic with annotations or decorators.

 # 25. Imperative graph traversal to query

 I like to change between a graph traversal with imperative code to a query and vice versa